Create a free profile to get unlimited access to exclusive videos, sweepstakes, and more!

 In the 1970s, NASA sent two twin missions, Viking I and Viking II, to the Red Planet.
 Each mission consisted of an orbiter and a lander, allowing astronomers to observe Mars from two vantage points.
 Viking I touched down on the western slope of Mars’ Chryse Planitia on July 20, 1976.
 Viking II landed at Utopia Planitia a couple of months later, on September 3, 1976.

 They weren’t sent to Mars just to be tourists, though.
 Each lander was also equipped with a set of experimental instruments intended to search for signs of Martian life.
-Three separate experiments were carried out, two of which showed initial signs consistent with the presence of life.
+A suite of experiments were carried out, two of which showed initial signs consistent with the presence of life.
 Later experiments showed inconsistent results, leading scientists to conclude that Viking did not detect life.
+Astrobiologist Dr. Schulze-Makuch has an alternative explanation, suggesting that Viking may have indeed detected microbial life, but the experimental setup killed it in the process.

 Over the intervening decades, we’ve learned a lot about how life works on Earth and how it might work elsewhere.
 We’ve also sent another eight landers to Mars, including NASA’s Curiosity and Perseverance rovers, both of which are currently searching for life in their respective corners of the planet.
 Notably, we have encountered evidence of organic compounds, something Viking initially detected as well.